 On the right-hand side of the window, you can see your “active” widgets …

-(Activate or deactivate widgets using drag-and-drop)
+(Activate or deactivate widgets using drag and drop)

 By default, your site already comes with a number of pre-installed widgets (e.g. widgets for displaying your pages, links, posts, post categories, adding text, adding RSS feeds, adding tags, adding a search box, etc …) and active widgets.

-WP Widgets Features: Drag And Drop
+Widgets Features: Drag & Drop

-- A newsletter subscription form,
+- A subscription form,

 - A contact support button, and

-(Widgets are very easy to use!)
+(WordPress widgets are very easy to use!)

-Widget Management – Previewing Widgets
+Widget Management – Widget Customizer Section

 (Widget management – work in preview mode or configure widgets on the fly!)